List of Christian denominations in India

-The earliest form of Christianity in India was that adopted by the Saint Thomas Christians in Kerala in the 1st century.
-This diversified into different churches as time went by.
-Later, Roman Catholic and Protestant denominations were introduced by European missionaries and colonisers.
+The Church of the East was the earliest form of Christianity in India, as adopted by the St Thomas Christians of the Malabar region (present-day Kerala) from at least the third century, and possibly much earlier.
+This diversified into different churches over time.
+Later, from the 17th century, the Catholic and Eastern Orthodox Churches, and Protestant denominations were introduced, brought by European missionaries and colonisers.